Solar Panels - Risks and Benefits

 Could solar panels benefit you?

 If you are considering purchasing solar panels, there are some steps you can take to help protect your investment.
-It is recommended that homeowners and landlords notify their household insurers if panels are installed.
+It is recommended that homeowners and landlords notify their household insurers if panels are installed, as well as ensuring that contractors have the correct insurance.
 For more information please contact your nearest office.